Last updated on : 11 Jul, 2025

 Regular brushing and flossing can help eliminate food debris and bacteria that attract flies.

-Promptly treating any open sores or injuries in the mouth can reduce the likelihood of fly infestations.
+Promptly treating open sores or mouth injuries can reduce the likelihood of fly infestations.

-If you live in areas prone to fly infestations, use insect repellents and maintain cleanliness to minimize exposure.
+If you live in areas prone to fly infestations, use insect repellents and maintain cleanliness to minimise exposure.

 If you have conditions that impair oral hygiene or mouth closure, make sure to monitor closely for signs of oral myiasis.